DCBIA-OrthoLab/SlicerDentalModelSeg/readme.md

  - The input file must be a .vtk file of a lower or upper jaw.
 The model works better with models of jaws with no wisdom teeth.
 You can find examples in the "Examples" folder.
- - Number of rotations: this sets the number of 2D views used for one prediction.
+ - Number of views: this sets the number of 2D views used for one prediction.
 A low number takes less time to compute, but results can be inaccurate.
  - Model for segmentation: this is the path for the neural network